Norfolk and Western Railway

 The N&W was famous for manufacturing its own steam locomotives, which were built at the Roanoke Shops, as well as its own hopper cars.
 After 1960, N&W was the last major Class I railroad using steam locomotives; the last remaining Y class 2-8-8-2s would eventually be retired in 1961.

 In December 1959, the N&W merged with the Virginian Railway (reporting mark VGN), a longtime rival in the Pocahontas coal region.
 By 1970, other mergers with the Nickel Plate Road and Wabash formed a system that operated 7595 mi of road on 14,881 mi of track from North Carolina to New York and from Virginia to Iowa.

 In 1980, the N&W merged its business operation with those of the Southern Railway, another profitable carrier, to create the Norfolk Southern Corporation holding company.
 The N&W and the Southern Railway continued as separate railroads operating under the single holding company.

-In 1982, the Southern Railway was renamed Norfolk Southern Railway and the holding company transferred the Norfolk & Western Railway to the control of the newly renamed company.
+In 1982, the Southern Railway was renamed as the Norfolk Southern Railway, and the holding company transferred the N&W to the control of the newly renamed company.